We all use water every day, at home and at work.

 Why your help matters

-With the hot and dry weather sweeping across the South East, water demand is ramping up significantly.
-We've now moved to an amber alert level across all areas.
-This means while you can still use water as normal, we're asking everyone to be extra mindful of how much they're using.
-Your help now is crucial to keep the taps flowing for everyone.
+Across all our areas, we're now at amber alert level.
+This means you can still use water as normal, but we're asking everyone to be extra mindful of their usage.
+Your help right now is vital to ensure taps keep flowing for everyone.

-We're working around the clock, 24/7, to treat and supply water as quickly as possible.
-However, treated water is fresh, so we can only store it for a limited time.
-There's also a limit to how much water we can treat each day.
-If demand outstrips what we can produce, some customers in certain areas might temporarily lose supply.
+Our teams are working tirelessly, 24/7, to treat and supply water as quickly as possible.
+However, treated water is fresh, so we can only store it for a limited time, and there's a cap on how much we can treat each day.

-That's why we're really encouraging you to reuse water wherever you can.
-Every little bit makes a big difference in ensuring we all have enough water.
+This is why we're really encouraging you to reuse water wherever you can.
+Every little bit makes a big difference in making sure we all have enough water.